I Won't Let the Sun Go Down on Me: Musical arrangement

 The song was originally written as a folk protest song, but as Kershaw's manager had signed him up to Peter Collins and Pete Waterman's Loose Ends production company, it turned into a pop anthem in the studio.

 In Kershaw's version, the synth tune was produced with an Oberheim OB-8 played by Paul "Wix" Wickens.

 Music video

 There are two different music videos for the song.

 First release

 The original video for "I Won't Let the Sun Go Down on Me" shows Kershaw singing the song on a hillside and in a castle.
 He is accompanied by children, and by a minstrel, who plays the guitar parts on a lute.
-The video was filmed at Allington Castle in Kent.
+The video was filmed at Allington Castle in Allington, Kent.

 Second release

 When the song was re-released in June 1984, a new video was shot.
 Because Kershaw was doing promotional work in Europe, there was little time to arrange anything, so a faux live video was shot.
 It was interspersed with occasional shots of the old men in stripey trousers, including actor Fred Evans.
 At one point, one of the old men picks a blue rabbit out of a guitar case.
 This had been sent to Kershaw by a fan named Lauren, and he placed it on stage in front of his right hand monitor during gigs, for luck.
 Kershaw was not happy with the video, feeling it was hurried: